karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ### **check-if-ecr-repository-exists script**

-This scripts checks if the ECR repository exists using the ``aws ecr describe-repositories`` command.
+This script checks if the ECR repository exists using the ``aws ecr describe-repositories`` command.

 - If the repository doesn't exist:
     - It sets the platform image tag version to 1.0.0 and stores it in a pipeline variable.
     - It sets the ``skip_update_check`` pipeline variable to ``true``.
-This pipeline variable is used to skip the step that validates if there is a new update available in the Microsoft registry, if the repository doesn't exists it means that we're building a new platform image from the ground up, so it makes no sense to check if there is a new base image update available.
+      - This pipeline variable is used to skip the step that validates if there is a new update available in the Microsoft registry, if the repository doesn't exists it means that we're building a new platform image from the ground up, so it makes no sense to check if there is a new base image update available.

 > The image tag version that the script stored in a pipeline variable will be used later on when it's time to push the image into ECR.